sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 ```

 Let's take a look at a test case here.
-Supposed a block captures an object from out scope.
+Supposed a block captures an object from outside.

 ```c++
  NSObject *object = [NSObject new];